 What kinds of specialised speech pathology services does EarlyEd offer?

-EarlyEd has speech pathologists specialising in:
+EarlyEd has speech pathologists who specialise in:

 - Key Word Sign